 50.000 reviews, $3,750 monthly

 Ability to drill down to see the context and find the "signal amidst the noise."
 It's one thing to bucket information into categories - I like how Thematic allows for correlation and gives me the ability to select and compare the various data points easily.
 Historical trends are easy to analyze as well.

 I don't know if you call it dislike but training the engine is critical to get accurate results; as we put more data and finetune the categories - we got 85 to 95% accuracy.
 We saved time with additional new customer feedback.
 I got a team to look at the themes and analysis the feedback in a matter of hours rather than days, and sometimes, it used to take us two weeks before using Thematic.
 The key is spending time early to implement your theme strategy and working with the Thematic team.

-MonkeyLearn is one of the market's most known no-code machine learning platforms, but they seem mostly selling to developers via API.
+MonkeyLearn is one of the market's most known no-code machine learning platforms, but they seem mostly selling to developers via API. and Monkeylearn seems to have a bit of a problem right now, they don't accept new users.
 Their dashboard only delivers ready reports but you can't create any reports with a free trial with your own data.
 Also, MonkeyLearn doesn't have the option to scrape or grab customer reviews, so it's useful when you need to extract mail addresses, phone numbers, but I'm not sure if their classifiers have a good accuracy rate since it's not allowed to try for free.

 Even though MonkeyLearn's dashboard seems neat compared to some of the text analysis softwares, MonkeyLearn has 4 different downsides:

 1- High Pricing